MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-setup-additional-currencies.md

 author: SorenGP

 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: multiple currencies
-ms.date: 01/13/2020
+ms.date: 04/01/2021
-ms.author: sgroespe
+ms.author: edupont

 ---
 # Set Up an Additional Reporting Currency
 As companies operate in increasingly more countries/regions, it becomes more important that they are able to review and report financial data in more than one currency.

 Your general ledger is set up to use your local currency (LCY), but you can set it up to also use another currency with a current exchange rate assigned.
-By designating a second currency as a so-called additional reporting currency, [!INCLUDE[d365fin](includes/d365fin_md.md)] will automatically record amounts in both LCY and this additional reporting currency on each G/L entry and other entries, such as VAT entries.
+By designating a second currency as a so-called additional reporting currency, [!INCLUDE[prod_short](includes/prod_short.md)] will automatically record amounts in both LCY and this additional reporting currency on each G/L entry and other entries, such as VAT entries.

 > [!Warning]
 > The Additional Reporting Currency functionality should not be used as a basis for financial statement translation.
 It is not a tool that can perform translation of foreign subsidiary financial statements as part of a company consolidation.
 The additional reporting currency can only be used to prepare reports in another currency, as if that currency was the company’s local currency.